 What a roof framing plan shows

-- Hips and valleys — the sloping lines where roof planes intersect at external and internal corners.
+- Hips and valleys: the sloping lines where roof planes intersect at outside and inside corners.

-- Openings — skylights, chimneys, and access hatches, framed by trimmers.
+- Openings: skylights, chimneys, and access hatches, framed with headers and trimmers.

 Rafters vs. trusses